dbchung2/food-app/doc/phase2/report.md

 This meeting revolved around getting feedback for the phase by meeting with the TA.
 Allocated a slightly higher priority to the frontend of the application from TA feedback.
 Emphasis on a scrum method to build the app while organizing the project using issuses, backlogs, etc.

+Feedback Given
+- Demo a frontend application that the TA can see.
+- Less emphasis placed on showing the SQL database.
+- Follow the scrum method accordingly.

 ### Meeting 3
 Date: October 31, 2015.
 Location: BA3175.
 Time: 1PM-9PM.
 Minutes Taken: 480.
 All members present: Daniel, Felicia, Jake, Josh, Matt, Simon.